Luantrannew/Luantrannew/README.md

 # Hello, I'm Tran Duy Luan! 👋
 I'm a data science student at the University of Economics in Da Nang, Vietnam. 🎓 When I'm not studying or doing homework, you can not find me any where else 🤖.
-So finđ me when im touching my computer
+So find me when im touching my computer

 A fun fact about me: I am a fish guy  🐟